rohanv32/InboxZingReact/README.md

 ## 🥳 Wireframe

-Please refer to the Figma link below for a prototype of the application.
+Please navigate to the Figma link below for a prototype of the application.
 **Link to Figma**: https://www.figma.com/design/bobVvvYCEht8CUIDfDtgos/InboxZing?node-id=0-1&t=1iDVuQ9jCMgNMdjh-1

 Refer to 'InboxZing Figma Wireframe and Data Flow Diagram.pdf' for the latest Figma wireframes and Data Flow Chart.